Social media is an integral part of life. According to studies, we spend a lot of time on social media.…Read More

 Chapter 3.
 Common Background Check Misconceptions

-I am going to address five common background check misconceptions that will help you realize the importance of working with a quality background check partner.
+I will address six common background check misconceptions to help you realize the importance of working with a quality background check partner.
 So, here are some of them:

-Embellishing a resume is so common that many job seekers believe they must do it in order to compete in a crowded job market.
+Embellishing a resume is so common that many job seekers believe they must do it to compete in a crowded job market.
 This is a common misconception.
-Employment verification is part of your background check, and your prospective employer will contact the human resources department at your previous job to inquire about your job title, employment dates, and salary.
+Employment verification is part of your background check.
+Your prospective employer will contact the human resources department at your previous job to inquire about your job title, employment dates, and salary.
 Lying about any of these things is thus a sure way to get flagged as a liar.

 Running a background check on yourself is one of the smartest things you can do to prepare for a job interview.
 As previously stated, not all background checks are the same, and there are no guarantees that the information revealed by your test check will be reflected in your employment screening.
-Running a background check on yourself, on the other hand, is a great way to find out if there is any inaccurate information on your record—before that inaccurate information costs you a job.
+On the other hand, running a background check on yourself is a great way to find out if there is any inaccurate information on your record—before that inaccurate information costs you a job.

 Prospective employees frequently believe that background checks are used to eliminate them.
 In contrast, a background check is the final stage of the hiring process, when a potential employer has almost certainly made their choice and is awaiting a final check before making a hiring decision.
 It’s just a precaution before proceeding.